GALA-X-Y/WordStats/README.md

 The default result return mode is 3: Always Ask After Runs. [^4]

-Choosing `Batch Processing Preference` will switch Batch Processing mode on and off.
+Choosing `Batch Processing Preference` will switch Batch Processing mode on and off, but will always remain **Off** when the folder **only contains one text file**.
 The program will ask users to choose a Return Mode before perform any action. [^3]
 Under Batch Mode, **all** text files in the destination path will be read in **every** action taken.

 ## Modification